Leg hair: Difference between men and women

 Men generally have more body hair than women, due to higher levels of androgens.
 Three different types of hair are present on the human body.
 Body hair, or androgenic hair, is the terminal hair that develops on the human body during and after puberty.
 It is differentiated from the head hair and less visible vellus hair, which is much finer and lighter in color.
 The growth of androgenic hair is related to the level of androgens and the density of androgen receptors in the dermal papillae.
 Both must reach a threshold for the proliferation of hair follicle cells.

 Protein involved in hair growth

 Fibroblast growth factor 5 (FGF5) is a secreted signaling protein.
 The expression of this protein is detected in hair follicles from the mice that scientists have experimented on.
 The hair follicles are localized to the outer root sheath during one of the phases of the hair growth cycle.
 Such experiments conclude that the protein FGF5 functions as an inhibitor when pertaining to hair elongation.

 Seasonal changes are also known to affect hair growth.
 For instance, one experiment had concluded that the rate of hair growth for men and their beards was lowest in January and February and increased from March to July.
+(Northern hemisphere?)